Robert Gabriel Mugabe International Airport: Facilities

 Air Rhodesia established its headquarters at the airport in 1967, and since Zimbabwean independence in 1980, Air Rhodesia's successor, Air Zimbabwe, has maintained the status quo with its head office located at the airport as well.
-Civil aviation regulatory authority, the Civil Aviation Authority of Zimbabwe has its head office on level 3 of the new International Terminal.
+The regulatory authority the Civil Aviation Authority of Zimbabwe has its head office on level 3 of the new International Terminal.

-In August 2018, Boeing announced that it is in negotiations with Zimbabwean authorities to establish a regional hub for Boeing aeroplanes for providing training and expert technical services at the airport.
+In August 2018, Boeing announced that it was in negotiations with Zimbabwean authorities to establish a regional hub for Boeing aeroplanes for providing training and expert technical services at the airport.